 During the construction phase of pipelines, the fish fauna can be temporarily disturbed by noise and vibrations both through the use of ships and cranes and through the installation of the pipeline systems (see also Chapter 3.1.4).
-In addition, construction-related turbidity plumes may occur near the seabed and local sediment shifts may take place which may damage fish, especially spawn and larvae.
-The ecological effects of the turbidity plumes on the fish are described in detail in Chapter 3.4.3 The effects on fish in areas with sediment redistribution are short-term and spatially limited.
+Construction-related turbidity plumes may also occur near the sea bed, and local sediment shifts may take place which may damage fish, especially spawn and larvae.
+The ecological effects of the turbidity plumes on the fish are described in detail in Chapter 3.4.3 The effects on fish in areas with sediment redistribution are short-term and geographically limited.